AlbertSanIza/shipments-match-cli/README.md

 This is a coding exercise requested by Platform Science and submitted by [Albert Sanchez](https://www.linkedin.com/in/albertsaniza).

+---

 ## Problem

 I have to provide a CLI tool capable of pairing drivers and destinations.
-The catch is that we can only route one shipment to one driver per day.
+The catch is that we can only route `one shipment to one driver` per day.

 The mathematical model for determining which drivers are best suited to deliver each shipment is the following: